Dynamic Human-Robot Role Allocation based on Human Ergonomics Risk Prediction and Robot Actions Adaptation: AOG FOR INDUSTRIAL TASK PLANNING

 \section{AOG FOR INDUSTRIAL TASK PLANNING}

 A commonly used approach for representing well-structured industrial tasks, such as assemblies, exploits \textit{AND/OR Graphs} (AOGs).
-AOGs model all the possible assembly sequences of an assembly task in a compact representation with fewer nodes compared to the general \textit{Directed Graphs}~\cite{de1990and}.
+AOGs model all the possible assembly sequences of an assembly task in a compact representation with fewer nodes compared to the general Directed Graphs~\cite{de1990and}.
 Recently, researchers extended the formulation of AOGs to embed also the role allocation problem in human-robot assembly tasks.
 With such a method, not only the assembly sequence but also the task-agent pairing can be optimized~\cite{johannsmeier2016hierarchical}.
 An AOG is a data structure characterized by a set of nodes $N=\{n_1, n_2, \dots, n_{|N|}\}$ and a set of hyper-arcs $H=\{h_1, h_2, \dots, h_{|H|}\}$.
 Each node $n \in N$ represents a state of the decomposed task, while hyper-arcs define the transitions between states.
 Each $h \in H$ describes a many-to-one transition, meaning that it connects a set of child nodes with a father node.
 In the case of assembly tasks, considering that most of the assembly operations join two sub-assemblies, hyper-arcs are modeled as two-to-one connectors.
 The child nodes connected by the same $h$ are in a logical AND, while different hyper-arcs with the same parent node are in logical OR.
 The only node without a father is named root.
 The nodes without children are identified as leaf nodes.